hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 now Name and LostPkts info got from clients during PI phase is properly captured in the summary status file.

+Cleaned up progress update logging in the status file.

 v20190118IST1010 -  rc5
 ========================